 Prerequisite: Credit or concurrent enrollment in Mathematics 2414.
 Electrical science is introduced.
 Included are fundamental electrical systems and signals.
 Basic concepts of electricity and magnetism with mathematical representation and computation are also covered.
 (3 Lec.)
-(Coordinating Board Academic Approval Number 4008015339)

-ENGR 2332 Engineering Mechanics Of Materials (3)

-(This is a common course number.
-Last year's course prefix/number EGR 202)
+ENGR 2332 Engineering Mechanics Of Materials (3) (This is a common course number.
+Former course prefix/number EGR 202)